South Gwinnett High School

 In 2016, Mr. Thigpen was tapped for a central office position in the school district.
 The Board of Education appointed Monique Lee, who had served as an assistant principal at South since 2007, as the school’s new leader.
 In May of 2019, Dorothy Jarrett, a longtime principal in Gwinnett who once served as an assistant principal at South, was tapped to lead the school.

-Today’s students and staff embrace the tradition of excellence that has long been associated with the school.
-South Gwinnett’s overall graduation rate continues to increase and more than 82 percent of its senior class plan to continue their education at the next level.
+Under Ms. Jarrett’s leadership, today’s students and staff members embrace the tradition of excellence with a clear focus on being committed to a culture of high achievement.
+The South Gwinnett Cluster motto is “Working Together, Winning Together PreK-12”, they are hyper-focused on vertical alignment especially in reading, mathematics, and computer science, ensuring South Gwinnett’s overall graduation rate continues to increase.
+Currently more than 82 percent of its senior class plan to continue their education at the next level.
 The school continues to build its College and Career Academies, providing students the opportunity to learn more about their interests and be better prepared for the future.
 For example, the participation of students from the Business Administration and Entrepreneurship Academy in the Snellville Entrepreneurship Council and the Gwinnett County Chamber of Commerce Shark Tank event allows students to share their ideas as they learn about the world of business.
-South Gwinnett High’s outstanding Army JROTC program continues to earn awards and its cadets are routinely recognized for their leadership and achievement.
+In addition, the successful partnership launch with 3DE/Junior Achievement affords South students multiple opportunities to apply academic concepts towards authentic “challenges” faced by companies or organizations.
+South Gwinnett High’s outstanding Army JROTC program continues to earn awards and its cadets are routinely recognized for their leadership and achievements.